 - A signed Scholarship Waiver (either scanned or in hardcopy).

 - The personal essay and four short answer questions requested by the Knight-Hennessy.

 - A one-page resumé.

 Complete Knight-Hennessy scholarship applications must be submitted online by this date.
 You also will need to apply to the specific graduate program at Stanford that you are pursuing.
-Note that some programs at Stanford also require test scores, additional essays, or even an earlier deadline—make sure to check the Stanford Graduate Admission specifics!
+Note that some programs at Stanford also require test scores, additional essays, or even an earlier deadline—make sure to check the Stanford Graduate Admissions specifics!
 We would appreciate a copy of all materials prior to submission.

 The Knight-Hennessy will review and rank top applicants from the general scholarships pool while individual departments at Stanford review top students based on academics.
-Those top students who are desired by both the scholarship and individual departments will be invited to a weekend interview event at Stanford January 11-12, 2019.
-The final selection for the scholarship program will be made in mid-February.
+Those top students who are desired by both the scholarship and individual departments will be invited to a weekend interview event at Stanford March 5-6, 2021.
+The final selection for the scholarship program will be made in mid-March.

 For official information on the Knight-Hennessy Scholarship (which supersedes any information provided here) and access to application materials, please visit their website.